 Twitter Cards allow you to collect emails that you can thereafter use to target users for conversion and leads.
 This feature comes integrated with an option to track your ROI for the ads you’re running so you can start monitoring stats for every single one of the campaigns you’re running.

 Build a strong reputation and get to build your trust with this simple feature.
-That way, it will be much easier to make your users feel safe whenever they’re contemplating to transact with you, thus increasing the possibility of getting them to take action.
+That way, it will be much easier to make your users feel safe whenever they’re contemplating transacting with you, thus increasing the possibility of getting them to take action.

 It Has All Kinds of People

-From teachers, CEOs, presidents, Actors, sport players, celebrities to commoners, and the best part is that it makes it possible to address them directly.
+From teachers, CEOs, presidents, Actors, sports players, celebrities to commoners, and the best part is that it makes it possible to address them directly.